 Benchmark applications and required materials are reviewed by the College of Education Teacher Education Faculty.

-A list of all benchmark 3 applicants will be sent to the Dean of Students to verify their standing with the university.
+A list of all benchmark 3 applicants will be sent over to the Dean of Students for review and approval.

 HOW WILL I KNOW IF I AM APPROVED TO CONTINUE TOWARD TEACHER CERTIFICATION?